Rethinking I-94 — Minneapolis to St. Paul

 Gloria Jeff presents an introduction to the Livability Framework.

-Rethinking I-94 is guided by the Purpose and Need Statement, Evaluation Criteria, and a Statement of Goals.
+Rethinking I-94 is guided by the Purpose and Need Statement, Evaluation Criteria, and Statement of Goals.

-The Purpose and Need Statement explains why the Minnesota Department of Transportation (MnDOT) is undertaking a project and its objectives.
+The Purpose and Need Statement explains why MnDOT is undertaking this project and its objectives.
 It provides the basis for developing evaluation criteria, identifying a range of alternatives, and later selecting the preferred alternative.

 The Statement of Goals is an avenue for MnDOT to incorporate its Livability Framework in the evaluation of alternatives.
-The Statement of Goals were created through our engagement with the community and are not mandated by law.
-Nonetheless, the goals are important factors in developing and screening alternatives.
+The Statement of Goals was created through community engagement and is not mandated by law.
+Nonetheless, the goals are important for developing and screening alternatives.

 Identified goals

-Beyond addressing identified transportation needs, the improvements will support broader community goals identified in Rethinking I-94 Phase 1, which include:
+Beyond addressing identified transportation needs, the improvements will support broader community goals identified in Phase 1, which include:

-• Develop and execute a community-based approach focused on reconnecting neighborhoods, revitalizing communities, and ensuring residents have a meaningful voice in transportation decisions that affect their lives.
+- Developing and executing a community-based approach focused on reconnecting neighborhoods, revitalizing communities, and ensuring residents have a meaningful voice in transportation decisions that affect their lives.

-The statement of goals serves as a guiding document in developing and evaluating alternatives.
-They play an important role in helping advance the vision developed by the surrounding communities.
-They also help identify additional interests beyond transportation that may not be able to be achieved through improvements to the transportation system but can be advanced through collaboration with partner agencies such as the cities of Minneapolis and St. Paul and Hennepin and Ramsey Counties.
+The statement of goals is a guiding document for developing and evaluating alternatives.
+Goals play a key role in advancing the vision of surrounding communities.
+They help identify additional interests beyond transportation that may require collaboration with partner agencies like the cities of Minneapolis and St. Paul, as well as Hennepin and Ramsey Counties.

-In addition to leading I-94 transportation improvements, MnDOT will support efforts being led by community and agency partners to fully realize broader livability goals related to Connectivity, Economics/Economic Vitality, Equity, Public Health and the Environment, Safety, Sense of Place, and Trust.
+Apart from leading I-94 transportation improvements, MnDOT will support initiatives driven by community and agency partners to achieve broader livability goals related to connectivity, economic vitality, equity, public health, environment, safety, sense of place, and trust.

 Evaluation criteria have been developed for the Scoping Decision Document (SDD) and Tier 1 Environmental Impact Statement (EIS) phases of Rethinking I-94.
 This is the first step of the alternative evaluation process.
 The criteria used in the SDD and Tier 1 EIS have been developed concurrently for review and general agreement.
 Following the Scoping phase, the Tier 1 EIS evaluation will be reassessed to refine criteria as needed.